3 8 Divided By 2

 Expanding the Concept: Dividing Larger Numbers

 While 38 ÷ 2 is relatively straightforward, the principles extend to significantly larger numbers.
 The same methods—long division, repeated subtraction, and understanding the relationship between division and multiplication—apply.
-For instance, consider 380 ÷ 2.
+Also, for instance, consider 380 ÷ 2.
 Using the halving method, half of 380 is 190.
 Long division would yield the same result.
 This scalability demonstrates the power and consistency of mathematical principles.

 Common Misconceptions about Division